 Track Your Food

 I have found that one of the keys to increasing your productivity is having more energy.
 So if you are sleeping well and staying hydrated, you are already feeling more energetic, but there is more you can do.

 It is not difficult for you to begin eating better.
-Since we are all, have so much to do, and life can get crazy sometimes often we either eat too much, forget to eat or eat the wrong things.
-I’m so guilty of all 3 of these from time to time.
+Since we all have so much to do, and life can get crazy sometimes often we either eat too much, forget to eat, or eat the wrong things.
+I'm so guilty of all 3 of these from time to time.

 When you don't eat the right amounts of the right foods, you don't have the energy you need to be productive.
 So instead of relying on your full mind to remember what you ate and when to take note of it.
 Either with pen and paper or on your phone like I do.
 Then you can look over your days and see when you are making poor food choices or if you are not eating enough or frequently enough to give your body what it needs to get things done.

 Make Time to Destress

 One of the biggest killers of productivity is being stressed.
 When you are stressed, you are more likely to get sick, get headaches, not sleep well, and other health problems that will leave you unable to get things done.

 Stress is a part of life, and you can't avoid it 100% because life is not under our control.
 Then we need to learn how to manage our stress.
 We can do that by sleeping enough and eating well as I've mentioned.
 There are more ways to decrease your stress though.

 Take time for yourself even if it's just 30 minutes.
 Take a bath, go for a walk, read a magazine, paint your nails, etc. The point is to take time off from your tasks and the business of life to care for yourself.
 Making time to relax will help you get rid of a lot of your stress.